Reviews of Star Trek (1966) and related work

 I saw mainly the 2012 retouched and remastered edition.

 This second series is commonly called TNG.
 It, not The Motion Picture (1979), is the Empire (1980) of Trek: More ambitious and more serious, it saved the franchise and simultaneously doomed it to a long decline.

 The Vulcans—one of TOS’s bad ideas—are marginal in TNG.
-They are replaced chiefly by an android, who provides deadpan comedic incongruity in the manner of Spock, and by the inclusion of Klingons (retconned with brow ridges) as allies of the Federation.
+They are replaced chiefly by an android, who provides deadpan comedic incongruity in the manner of Spock, and by the inclusion of Klingons as allies of the Federation.
 This latter choice, foreshadowed in “Errand of Mercy” (1967) before the brow-ridge retcon, is very good; it’s the same trope as in stereotypical shōnen manga where erstwhile enemies develop into friends.
 This development is another grain of truth to the myth of Star Trek as constructive science fiction.

 ‣‣ “The Trek Not Taken” (2013)